Brussels' iconic flower carpet returns to Grand Place

 The final touches are being made to the world-famous flower carpet on the Grand Place, Brussels' main square.
 Over 100 volunteers started working early on Thursday to decorate the cobblestones with flowers in all shapes and colours.

-The biannual event attracts thousands of visitors and the full design was completed at around 14:00.
+The biennial event attracts thousands of visitors and the full design was completed at around 14:00.
 Even before the final sections were put in place hundreds of tourists were already gathering around the artwork.

 "In 2022 during the last edition, the flower carpet attracted some 150,000 people in just four days," Delphine Houba, the City's Councillor for Culture, Tourism and Major Events, told The Brussels Times.
 This year marks the 23rd edition of the unique initiative.